PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-06 07:20:59
+Last updated: 2024-04-06 07:21:32
-Random Quote: If I now change my past, I will change who I am right now - The Stranger
+Random Quote: If ever a man deserved to die screaming, it was Gregor Clegane.  -  Doran Martell